Gareth Owen (footballer, born 1982): Coaching career

 Having rejected playing offers from numerous clubs, Owen retired as a player and began working as the under-12 coach at the Stoke City Academy in 2013.
 Owen was promoted to assistant manager of Stoke City U18s for the 2018–19 season.
 He was promoted again to the role of academy director in April 2019, following the departure of Gareth Jennings to FIFA.
+In July 2023, Owen announced he will leave Stoke in September 2023, however, he later reversed his decision.
+In February 2025, Owen was appointed to a new position at Stoke, taking on the role of academy technical director.

 Personal life

 Although from Staffordshire (where he played county cricket as a youngster), he supports Chelsea, thanks to his father.
 With a brother in the Armed Forces, Owen ran in the Stoke-on-Trent 2010K run, a marathon to celebrate the city's centenary, to raise money for Help for Heroes.
 He managed to raise over £1,000.

-In June 2009 he started a course to earn his UEFA Level Two coaching badge.
-A few months later he began a sports science degree course at Manchester Metropolitan University, with the aim of getting into teaching or coaching.
+In June 2009, he started a course to earn his UEFA Level Two coaching badge.
+A few months later he began a sports science degree course at Manchester Metropolitan University, to get into teaching or coaching.
 In 2012, he graduated from Staffordshire University with a First Class degree in Professional Sports Writing and Broadcasting.
 He began writing weekly columns on Port Vale for The Sentinel for the 2011–12 season.
 In November 2011, he was voted onto the PFA's management committee.